The executive functions

 1. Working memory

-The working memory records the information that a player perceives and constantly updates it and combines it with previous experiences.
-With so many external stimuli, the player has to choose what to focus on.
+The working memory records the information that a player perceives and constantly updates it and combines it with previously collected experiences.
+With so many external stimuli, the player has to choose what he wants to focus on.

 • Planned action